 - The hospital – if improper care or inadequate training existed

 - Local, state or federal agencies that operate hospital facilities

-- Ways To Start A Narrative Essay Nursing Homes or extended care facilities’ failure to provide proper protection from falls, failure to prevent bed sores
+- Online Help For Essays Nursing Homes or extended care facilities’ failure to provide proper protection from falls, failure to prevent bed sores

 Negligence can be the performance of an act or the failure to act.
 Negligence requires a state of mind that is found to be careless, inattentive, or otherwise reckless in its attitude toward others.
 Doctors can make mistakes that are minor and although these may represent an error, may not give rise to a legal claim.